-He followed his guard through the lobby past the gawking students, stepping through the massive double doors to go outside.
-The Great Tower was surrounded on all sides by a large campus.
-Dormitories and other buildings were scattered across miles of verdant fields.
-The campus in turn was bordered by a huge circular fence three stories tall, a fence that created a massive domed gravity shield that protected the entire campus.
+He followed his guard through the lobby past the gawking students, stepping through massive double doors to go outside.
+The Great Tower was surrounded on all sides by a large campus, with dormitories and other buildings scattered across miles of verdant fields.
+The campus in turn was encircled by a huge circular fence three stories tall, a fence that created a massive domed gravity shield protecting the entire campus.
 It was called the Gate Shield, and it had protected the Tower for over two hundred years.
 Together, the Tower and the campus were known as the Secula Magna, the school of magic.
-The Great Tower was also the political center of the Empire, home to its highest ranking government officials.
+The Great Tower was also the political center of the Empire, home to its highest-ranking government officials.

 Kyle and his guard stepped out into the morning sunlight, pushing past the steady stream of students pouring into the Tower.
 The Gate Shield shimmered hundreds of feet above their heads, barely visible against the cloudless blue sky beyond.